Design Team

 (To include basic study design, measures, results, and notable limitations)

-This study examines the effects of the Design Team intervention on intention to leave child welfare.
-Child welfare agencies participated in either the Design Team intervention condition or a comparison condition.
-Measures utilized include Workforce Retention Survey.
-Results indicate significant changes for three of the six organizational variables (professional resources, commitment, and burnout) and intention to leave.
+The purpose of the study was to examine the effects of the Design Team intervention on intention to leave child welfare.
+Participants were child welfare agencies that participated in either the Design Team intervention condition or a comparison condition.
+Measures utilized include the Workforce Retention Survey.
+Results indicate that there were significant changes for three of the six organizational variables (professional resources, commitment, and burnout) and intention to leave.
 Additionally, all of these interactions showed a greater positive improvement for the Design Team group than the comparison group.
-Limitations include the lack of randomization, small rural and suburban sample, and lack of diversity in the sample challenges the generalizability of the results to urban child welfare organizations.
+Limitations include the lack of randomization, a small rural and suburban sample, and a lack of diversity in the sample which challenges the generalizability of the results to urban child welfare organizations.

 Length of controlled postintervention follow-up: None.